U.S. film festival cancels award to UK film after tax scam

 "However, during checks, HMRC found that the work had not been done and most of the so-called suppliers and film studios had never heard of the gang.

-"Furthermore, capitalising on a scheme designed to support genuine British film makers, Evolved made fraudulent tax credit claims of 256,385 pounds, while preparing to submit a further claim of 1.03 million pounds."
+"Furthermore, capitalizing on a scheme designed to support genuine British film makers, Evolved made fraudulent tax credit claims of 256,385 pounds, while preparing to submit a further claim of 1.03 million pounds."

 "After they were arrested, the gang came up with an elaborate plan to cover their tracks and hide the fraud by shooting a film on a shoestring, called "A Landscape of Lies," featuring two television personalities."